-The CKSP enhances mission and personal readiness by providing an avenue for two-way communication between unit leadership and families.
-The CKSP has demonstrated success in strengthening units while building a sense of belonging, resiliency and community.
+The CKSP strengthens mission and personal readiness by fostering open, two-way communication between unit leadership and families.
+Its proven success in uniting teams, cultivating a sense of belonging, and enhancing overall preparedness reinforces its vital role in building a ready and connected community.